Timothyoung97/CS3247-Game-Development-Projects/Content/Lessons/Lesson5/miniProject5/Documentation/README.md

 - This project explores the possibilities of the **Portal** game mechanics while incorporating knowledge learned from VarLab Lesson 3: Blueprint Communication and Lesson 5: Physics.
 - This project is further enhanced from mini-project 3 to incorporate **physics** mechanics into the game and to make the game more engaging to play.

+### Game Theme
+- Like a flash: Be like a flash and experience the ability to control time while zooming through the portals.
 ---

 ### Instructions